contrast-zone/t-rewriter.js/README.md

 means that `A` can be replaced with either `α` or `β`.
 The left side of the production rule is always a nonterminal symbol.
 This means that the symbol does not appear in the resulting formal language.
 So in our case, our language contains the letters `α` and `β` but not `A`.

-Here is an example context-free grammar that describes all two-letter strings containing the letters α or β.
+Here is an example context-free grammar that describes all two-letter sequences containing the letters α or β.

-    S -> AA
+    S -> A A
     A -> α
     A -> β

-If we start with the nonterminal symbol `S` then we can use the rule `S -> AA` to turn `S` into `AA`.
+If we start with the nonterminal symbol `S` then we can use the rule `S -> A A` to turn `S` into `A A`.
 We can then apply one of the two later rules.
-For example, if we apply `A -> β` to the first `A` we get `βA`.
-If we then apply `A -> α` to the second `A` we get `βα`.
+For example, if we apply `A -> β` to the first `A` we get `β A`.
+If we then apply `A -> α` to the second `A` we get `β α`.
 Since both `α` and `β` are terminal symbols, and in context-free grammars terminal symbols never appear on the left hand side of a production rule, there are no more rules that can be applied.
-This same process can be used, applying the last two rules in different orders in order to get all possible strings within our simple context-free grammar.
+This same process can be used, applying the last two rules in different orders in order to get all possible sequences within our simple context-free grammar.

-Proper constructing more complex grammars for particular purposes is a very broad area of investigation, and we will not go into those details in this exposure.
+Proper construction of more complex grammars for particular purposes is a very broad area of investigation, and we will not go further into those details in this exposure.
 Interested readers are invited to search the web for `conext free grammar (CFG)` and `Backus-Naur form (BNF)` phrases for more information on this matter.

 ### 2.1. pseudocode 0